Chinese Car Brands

 NIO Logo

-The company NIO is often referred to as “China’s Tesla” because it doesn’t copy other people’s ideas but comes up with its own.
+NIO is often called “China’s Tesla” because it doesn’t copy other people’s ideas but develops its own.
 It specializes in the design and development of electrically powered vehicles.
 Its most famous technology is NIO Pilot, a state-of-the-art self-driving system.
 The automaker also owns the revolutionary concept of Battery as a Service, which has attracted worldwide attention.

 XPeng